Hello Everyone -

 And then one day (probably when I was in ninth grade), for no apparent reason, I remember sitting down on the floor of my bedroom, back up against my bed, and writing three poems.
 It was in the afternoon, after school.
 I only showed them to my best friend at the time.
 Of course, she became my biggest fan...liking everything I wrote (whether it was good or not).

 After that, I continued to write on my own.
 There were no poetry writing assignments in high school.
 However, there was a high school literary magazine.
-I started submitting poetry to that and some of my poems were published.
+I started submitting poetry to that and some of my poems were published under my maiden name.

-I continued writing while attending college.
+I continued writing while attending college under a pseudonym - Marashi.
 Had a couple of poems published in a literary magazine.
 Took a couple of English courses related to poetry, but I have never learned as much as I have here at Poetry Soup.

 Life as a Parent

 I continued to sporadically write after becoming a parent.
-There were always so many other activities and responsibilities that took precendence that finding time to write usually was not possible.
-My mind was into accomplishing a certain number of tasks one day to the next.
+There were always so many other activities and responsibilities that took precedence that finding time to write usually was not at the forefront.
+My mind was focused on accomplishing a certain number of tasks one day to the next.
 I did take notes and store ideas as much as I could.

 Life after the Discovery of Poetry Soup